Skip to content

 Phase 2: Co-Lead (Months 8–18)

 P&L ownership.
 The successor takes direct accountability for a meaningful business unit.
-Not a make-work project — a real segment where decisions have revenue and cost consequences.
+A real segment where decisions have revenue and cost consequences, not a make-work project.
 Significant enough that success builds credibility and failure is visible.

 External stakeholder transition.
 The successor begins managing relationships with key clients, bankers, suppliers, and partners.
 The founder makes introductions, validates authority, then steps back.
 Over six to twelve months, the successor becomes the primary contact for the business's most important external relationships.

 Board interaction.
-The successor attends board meetings — first as observer, then presenter, then participant.
-Independent directors become invaluable sources of candid feedback that family members often can't provide.
+The successor attends board meetings: first as observer, then presenter, then participant.
+Independent directors become invaluable sources of candid feedback that family members can't provide.

 Decision-making with guardrails.
 The successor makes strategic decisions within defined parameters: expenditure authorization up to a threshold, team hiring and management, direction-setting for their business unit.
 Thresholds increase over time as judgment is demonstrated.